COS301-SE-2024/WriteMe/apps/writeme-docs/docs/architectural-requirements.md

 <ol className="srs-bullets">
   <li><strong>Performance</strong>
-  <br></br><strong>Justification: </strong>Ensuring high performance is critical for user satisfaction and engagement.
-Fast response times and efficient handling of requests maintain the application's usability and prevent frustration.
-This is particularly important for file uploads and database interactions, as delays in these areas can significantly impact the user experience.
+  <br></br>Crucial as it directly impacts user satisfaction and retention.
+A well-performing application ensures fast response times and minimal loading delays, which are essential for providing a seamless user experience.
+By optimizing backend processes and frontend interactions, the application can handle simultaneous user requests efficiently, maintaining high responsiveness under varying workloads.
     <ol className="srs-bullets">
         <li>
         The application should remain responsive when calling the API.